steveluscher/jquery.dragdrop/README.md

 ## Bug tracker

-If you find a bug or have a suggestion, please raise it the [issue here](https://github.com/steveluscher/jquery.dragdop/issues) on Github!
+If you find a bug or have a suggestion, please [raise the issue here](https://github.com/steveluscher/jquery.dragdop/issues) on Github!

 ## Documentation